Charlee Adams

 Adams began his football career in West Ham United's youth system, and moved in to Birmingham City in 2011.
 He made his first-team debut for Birmingham in the FA Cup in January 2014, appeared 28 times in the Conference Premier in two spells on loan at Lincoln City, and spent the first half of the 2016–17 campaign on loan at Scottish Premiership club Kilmarnock, before being released at the end of that season.
-He then played National League football for Dagenham & Redbridge (two spells) and Barnet before joining Maidenhead United in 2021.
+He then played National League football for Dagenham & Redbridge (two spells), Barnet and Maidenhead United before joining Hornchurch in 2024.